aspose-cells-cloud/aspose-cells-cloud-docs/en/learn/local-file-processing-vs-cloud-file-processing/_index.md

   - Files are stored on physical devices that the user owns or manages, such as the hard drive of a personal computer, internal servers, or external hard drives. **You can point the Cells Cloud client directly to a file that resides on any local storage device.**
   - The customer has complete physical control over the hardware.
-  - The purchase, maintenance, upgrade and retirement of the infrastructure is the responsibility of the user or their organization.
+  - The purchase, maintenance, upgrade and retirement of the infrastructure are the responsibilities of the user or their organization.

 ```python
 from asposecellscloud.apis.cells_api import CellsApi